massimopizzol/moutreach/_posts/2023-08-02-Answering-reviewers.markdown

 Of course, there are situations where one should forget everything I wrote above and go nuclear.

-Personal offenses, implicit or suggested accusations of  misconduct without evidence, denigrating, sexists or patronizing comments, etc. Zero tolerance for this stuff.
+Personal offenses, implicit or suggested accusations of  misconduct without evidence, denigrating, sexists or patronizing comments, etc.

+**Zero tolerance** for this stuff.
 Write to the editor that you don't want to deal with anything like that and offer no answer than that to the reviewer's comment.

-&nbsp
+&nbsp;

 [^1]: For a short period of my academic life, I used to first write a draft response document with very furious answers to the comments received, to let the anger out.
 Or the frustration, I guess.
 Then I would let the document "rest" for one day or two.
 Then read it again, cancel everything, and start over.
 This is a very stupid approach, don't use it.